Bianca Boragi - Visual Art

 Map is an installation where painting, photography, light and sound interact to engage the viewer in themes of cultural multiplicity, identity, and time.

-Two black ink paintings are facing each other.
-A photography of a body is projected on both.
+a body is projected on both.
 Two soundtracks emerging from each paintings are engaged in a dialogue.
 Every minute, light softly turns on.
 The photo projection is no longer visible nor is the sound heard, only the black ink figure are present on the canvas.
 This cycle continues.

 Map explores the demarcation of a body; the history of a body as a territory.
 This piece also seeks to explore how memory and history shape one’s trajectory through the world, and how the past inhabits and iterates through the present.